gAntonacci8/tb3_multi_nav/README.md

 [LIST NOT RELIABLE.
 LEFT AS COMPARISON TO ]
 - Navigation2 Stack  ONLINE and responsive.
-- Bt_navigator XML file customized with namespace.
-Evaluating xacro like sintax to dynamically include namespace where needed.
+- Bt_navigator XML fileS customized with namespaces for both robots.
-- Robot can be controlled by teleop keyboard, remapping /cmd_vel to /robot1/cmd_vel.
-Other controllers not working atm.
+- Robot1 can be controlled by teleop keyboard, remapping /cmd_vel to /robot1/cmd_vel.
+Both robots controllable by Rviz or by publishing goal_pose to specific namespaced topic.
 - Map saving and loading tested: saving .yaml and .pgm correctly, loads and publish to /map correctly.
 - Rviz accepts map and map frame.
 Correct behavior when reloading custom map from map_server.
-Initial pose by Rviz accepted correctly.
+Initial pose by Rviz accepted correctly and set for both robots.
-- Rviz recognizes Nav2 servers if it's launched with <namespace: "robot1">.
+- Rviz recognizes Nav2 servers if it's launched with <namespace: "robot1"> and <namespace: "robot2">.
 - Autonomous navigation: Nav2goal navigates robot to goal pose.
-Some issues in rotation, no fix on the agenda atm.
+Some issues in rotation, light fix applied, still working on it.
 - Navigation and Localization in Rviz2 Navigation Plugin still "Unknown".
-- !!
-Multi-Robot: NOT TESTED YET.
-Will be tested in a separate branch
+No fix found atm.

 University project utilizing 2 turtlebot3 waffle robots for a simulated tag game. \
 Using Nav2 stack, Gazebo bridged to ROS2 and Rviz for sensor monitoring.

-Setup: \
+Setup:
 - ROS2 Distro - Jazzy
-- Gazebo Version - Harmonic
+- Gazebo Version - Harmonic, v.
+8.9.0
-- Rviz2
+- Rviz2, v.
+14.1.14 (Compiled againt QT version 5.15.13, OGRE version 1.12.10)

 External Repositories (used partially or entirely):